abelbg/abelbg/README.md

 ## Test !!

-- 👨‍🎓 Master's Student in Cognitive Science and Interactive Media at UPF.
+- 👨‍🎓 Master's Student in Cognitive Science and Interactive Media @ UPF.
 - 🌱 I’m currently learning Python, Java and JavaScript oriented to AI and Human-Computer Interaction.
-- 💻 I'm also a coding bootcamp student specialized in Data Science with Python (IT Academy).
+- 💻 I'm also a coding bootcamp student specialized in Data Science with Python @ IT Academy.
 - 📋 I’m looking to complete new projects and further expand my portfolio.
-- 🥅 2021 Goals:
+- ✅ 2021 Goals:
-    - Regularly writing articles on Medium
+    - ✏ Start writing articles on Medium
-    - Contribute more to Open Source projects
+    - 🤝 Contribute more to Open Source projects
-- ⚡ Fun fact: I'm also a Psychologist.
+- 🧠 Fun fact: I'm also a Psychologist.

 ### Connect with me: